zhekovdobri/-ASP.NET_Core_BlazorServer_app/README.md

 ## Getting started

-1. [Download and install Visual Studio)(https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022)
+1 [Download and install Visual Studio)(https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022)
 * select "vs_community.exe for Visual Studio Community"

-2. Download GitHub repository
+2 Download GitHub repository

 3 Open Visual Studio
 * select "Open a project or solution"
 * navigate and open "AddIdentity.sln" file
-*
+* press "IIS Express" to open the poject

+5 In order to access the application content, first you have to register and then "Log in"

 ## Known Bugs